VEC In The Community

 Perennial pocket gardens can be found at almost every cross street along the village corridor.
 Thanks to the hard work of members and volunteers, these colorful gardens beautify our town and create community pride.

 “The site of the daffodils on a sunny spring day takes and ordinary experience and transforms it into something delightful.
 As I travel along the corridors for the last several weeks of April, I am so proud to be a part of the organization that is dedicated to the preserving, enhancing and maintaining the visual experience of Hyde Park for residents and visitors".

-HPVEC supporter and Town of Hyde Park Supervisor
+HPVEC supporter and former Town of Hyde Park Supervisor

 MENDING STONE WALLS

 The VEC is committed to preserve, protect and maintain our towns historic stone walls.
 This goal has been achieved through countless hours of volunteer work.
 In addition, VEC has contracted with skilled professional stone masons to rehabilitate the treasured stone walls fronting the Rogers Estate.
 Protecting these treasures of our past is a continuous and ongoing effort.
 Past stone wall projects have included the following: